sftcd/surveys/README.md

 Documenting these is still a work-in-progres.
 As are a bunch of the scripts  themselves - these tend to have been written in response to specific questions asked of the data.
 I'd expect they might mature more over time.
+Some of these produce output files in the working directory - check the code or for recently created files.

 In the meantime, check the code, but here are some hints: